Susan Enguidanos, Ph.D., MPH

 Associate Professor of Gerontology

-Susan Enguidanos, Ph.D., is the Hanson Family Trust Associate Professor of Gerontology at the Davis School of Gerontology at the University of Southern California, with a joint appointment in the USC School of Social Work.
+Susan Enguidanos, Ph.D., Associate Professor of Gerontology at the Davis School of Gerontology at the University of Southern California.
 Dr. Enguidanos has a multidisciplinary background evident in her educational and professional history.
 She obtained her BA in psychology at UCLA, master’s degree in public health at California State University, Long Beach, and her doctoral degree in social work at USC.

 Dr. Enguidanos conducts research in the field of palliative care, including a home-based model that is currently being implemented in many Kaiser Permanente facilities nationally.
 She has conducted extensive research in investigating ethnic variation in access to and use of hospice care, work that led to the development and implementation of theoretically-driven interventions aimed at improving access to hospice care for these populations.
 Dr. Enguidanos is currently working on understanding care setting transitions for seriously ill patients and developing mechanisms for improving continuity of palliative care for individuals with complicated illness.